BenWeekes/agora-gstreamer/README.md

   If no errors are printed the new agora gs plugins will be installed on the system ready for use

-## creating and installing a binary release:

-To create a binary release:

-cd release
-./make-release

-To install the release on the target machine:

-cd release
-./install

 ## Pipeline Configuration Properties